Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Introduction

 \section{Introduction}

-Semi-Supervised Few-Shot Learning (SSFSL) \cite{dong2024pseudo, li2019learning, ling2022semi, wei2022embarrassingly} is well-suited for real-world applications such as ``auto-annotation'' \cite{liu2025few, madan2024revisiting}.
-It aims to learn a model from a small set of task-specific labeled data and a much larger set of unlabeled data, enabling the model to generate reliable annotations for the unlabeled examples.
+Semi-Supervised Few-Shot Learning (SSFSL) \cite{dong2024pseudo, li2019learning, ling2022semi, wei2022embarrassingly} is well-suited for real-world applications such as ``auto-annotation'' \cite{liu2025few, madan2024revisiting, ma2025towards}.
+It aims to learn a model utilizing a small set of task-specific labeled data and a much larger set of unlabeled data to produce reliable annotations for the unlabeled examples.

-\textbf{Status Quo.} SSFSL can be thought of as an extension of few-shot learning (FSL) by leveraging unlabeled examples for training, alongside a small labeled set.
-Modern FSL methods \cite{liu2025few, clap24, lin2023multi} have achieved great progress by finetuning pretrained Vision-Language Models (VLMs) and retrieving task-relevant data from their pretraining set to augment training data.
-In contrast, contemporary SSFSL methods and general semi-supervised learning (SSL) approaches largely overlook these powerful resources.
+\textbf{Status Quo.} SSFSL extends few-shot learning (FSL) by leveraging unlabeled examples for training, alongside a small labeled set.
+Modern FSL methods \cite{liu2025few, clap24, wang2025robust} have achieved significant progress by finetuning pretrained Vision-Language Models (VLMs) and retrieving task-relevant open data (e.g., from VLM's publicly available pretraining set) to augment training data.
+In contrast, contemporary SSFSL and general Semi-Supervised Learning (SSL) methods largely overlook these powerful resources.
 Some of them either train models from scratch~\cite{zhang2021flexmatch, sohn2020fixmatch, Berthelot2020ReMixMatch, berthelot2019mixmatch} or finetune ImageNet-pretrained backbones~\cite{su2021realistic, wang2022usb, chen2023softmatch, wang2022debiased}.
-Some others \cite{dong2024pseudo, ling2022semi, wei2022embarrassingly, li2019learning} adopt a simulated setup, which pretrains a ResNet12 model on a large ``base'' dataset, then semi-supervised finetunes the model on domain-specific data.
-A few recent SSL methods exploit a frozen VLM with prompt learning, without finetuning \cite{zhang2025revisiting, gan2024erasing, zhang2024candidate, menghini2023enhancing}.
-These design choices significantly limit SSFSL progress.
-For real-world applications like auto-annotation, finetuning the VLM and leveraging their pretraining data are expected to boost SSFSL performance.
-Hence, we explore SSFSL with both VLMs and their pretraining data (\cref{fig:problem-setup}).
+Other works \cite{dong2024pseudo, ling2022semi, wei2022embarrassingly, li2019learning} adopt a simulated setup, first pretraining a ResNet-12 model on a large ``base'' dataset and then semi-supervised finetuning on domain-specific data.
+A few recent SSL methods exploit a frozen VLM with prompt learning rather than finetuning \cite{zhang2025revisiting, gan2024erasing, zhang2024candidate, menghini2023enhancing}.
+These design choices significantly limit the progress of SSFSL.
+To solve real-world applications like auto-annotation, we study the underexplored paradigm that explores finetuning VLMs and retrieving open data for SSFSL (\cref{fig:problem-setup}).